 Apple cider vinegar works great to smoothen your skin and remove dead skin cells.
 It also has antimicrobial capabilities meaning that it’s a great way to remove bacteria and dirt from your skin.
 You can use apple cider vinegar as a daily cleanser, simply mix a tablespoon with half a cup of warm water.
 Apple cider vinegar is also a good way to get rid of blemishes; you’ll find this ingredient in many commercial skincare products.
 If you prefer, you can add a small cup of apple cider vinegar to your bath, and reap the benefits this way.
 You might also want to add another bath ingredient if you’re not a fan of the smell!

-Raw honey is one of the best natural skincare ingredients out there, so raid your cupboards and get going!
+What’s more, natural raw honey is a fantastic treatment for skin conditions such as eczema and psoriasis.
 Honey is antibacterial, so with a honey face mask or two, you can wave bye-bye to blemishes and acne.
 It’s an excellent moisturizer, and will leave your skin both radiant and smooth.
 What’s more, honey is a fantastic treatment for skin conditions such as eczema and psoriasis.
 When you are using honey to treat skin conditions such as these, you must remember to use unpasteurized honey.
 Raw honey is full of antioxidants, meaning that this skincare ingredient can help to combat the aging process.
 You can apply honey straight to your face and then leave it on for around twenty minutes.